snoussi/rhpam-ansible/README.md

 ## Prerequisites

-- A MacOSX or Red Hat (rhel, centos, Fedora ...) type hosts
+- A MacOSX or Red Hat (RHEL, CentOs, Fedora ...) type hosts
 - An account at access.redhat.com
 - Check out the variables in [all.yml](all.yml) for package versions.
 - Assign hosts to the right group in the [hosts](hosts) inventory file.